Dibyadarshan/dibyadarshan.github.io/_posts/2022-05-07-probably-correct.markdown

 It doesn't matter whether you switch or not, the chances are 50:50.

-Maybe you are right, but give me a chance to chance to explain!
+Maybe you are right, but give me a chance to explain!

 #### Reasoning #2
 Suppose you picked `Envelope A` which contained &#8377;X. `Envelope B` could contain either &#8377;X/2 or &#8377;2X.
 Both of these are equally likely.
 Therefore, the expected value would be